HammerLabML/rmm/README.md

 We also provide here the experimental code for the experiments shown in the paper.

+If you use this code in academic work, please cite the paper

+* Paaßen, Schulz, Stewart, and Hammer (submitted).
+Reservoir Memory Machines as Neural Computers. arXiv

 ## Quickstart Guide

 To train your own reservoir memory machine, use the following code.